Table of Contents

 Founding and Early Growth

-Timbuktu’s origins date to the 12th century, when Tuareg nomads established a seasonal camp near the Niger River’s bend.
-The site offered fresh water and grazing land, and its location at the convergence of land and river routes soon attracted permanent settlers.
-The city’s name is traditionally said to derive from the Tuareg word for a hollow or well.
+Timbuktu’s origins date back to the 12th century, when Tuareg nomads established a seasonal camp near the Niger River’s bend.
+The site offered fresh water and grazing land, while its strategic position at the convergence of land and river trade routes soon attracted permanent settlers.
+The city’s name is traditionally said to derive from the Tuareg word for a hollow or well, reflecting the importance of water sources in the arid environment.
 During its early decades, Timbuktu remained a modest outpost, but the growing demand for gold in North Africa and Europe propelled its transformation into a major trading hub.
-By the late 12th century, it had become a key node in the trans-Saharan network.
+By the late 12th century, it had become a key node in the trans-Saharan network, connecting the Sahel with Mediterranean markets.

 The Mali Empire and Golden Age

 Timbuktu reached its first peak of prosperity under the Mali Empire, particularly during the reign of Mansa Musa (r.
 1312–1337).
-The emperor’s famous pilgrimage to Mecca in 1324 took him through Cairo, where his lavish spending and distribution of gold caused inflation and cemented Mali’s reputation for wealth.
-Upon his return, Mansa Musa ordered the construction of the Djinguereber Mosque, designed by the Andalusian architect Abu Ishaq al-Sahili.
+The emperor’s famous pilgrimage to Mecca in 1324 took him through Cairo, where his lavish spending and distribution of gold caused inflation and cemented Mali’s reputation for immense wealth.
+Upon his return, Mansa Musa ordered the construction of the Djinguereber Mosque, designed by the Andalusian architect Abu Ishaq al-Sahili, marking a significant architectural achievement with lasting influence.
 He also expanded the city’s role as an intellectual center, attracting scholars and establishing the foundations of what would become the University of Sankore.
-During this period, Timbuktu’s population swelled to perhaps 100,000, making it one of the largest cities in Africa south of the Sahara.
+During this period, Timbuktu’s population swelled to perhaps 100,000, making it one of the largest and most vibrant cities in Africa south of the Sahara.

-In the late 15th century, the Songhai Empire under Sunni Ali and later Askia Muhammad conquered Timbuktu, ushering in another era of growth.
-The Songhai rulers continued to promote trade and scholarship, but political stability was fragile.
-Internal conflicts and the constant threat of Moroccan expansion eventually took their toll.
-In 1591, a Moroccan army armed with firearms defeated the Songhai forces at the Battle of Tindirma and occupied Timbuktu.
-The occupation disrupted trade routes, alienated local elites, and hastened the city’s decline.
-Intellectual life suffered as many scholars fled or were imprisoned.
-Despite these challenges, Timbuktu remained a center of Islamic learning into the 17th century, though its commercial and political importance steadily waned.
+In the late 15th century, the Songhai Empire under Sunni Ali and later Askia Muhammad conquered Timbuktu, ushering in another era of growth and cultural exchange.
+The Songhai rulers continued to promote trade and scholarship, reinforcing Timbuktu’s status as a center of learning and commerce.
+However, political stability was fragile, with internal disputes and external threats looming.
+The arrival of Moroccan forces armed with firearms in 1591 led to the defeat of the Songhai at the Battle of Tindirma and subsequent occupation of Timbuktu.
+This occupation disrupted trade routes, alienated local elites, and hastened the city’s decline.
+Intellectual life suffered as many scholars fled or were imprisoned, and while Timbuktu remained a center of Islamic learning into the 17th century, its commercial and political importance steadily waned.

 The Trans-Saharan Trade Network